ConFu: Contemplate the Future for Better Speculative Sampling: Experiment

 \subsection{Ablation Studies}

 In this section, we report the ablation studies of ConFu.
 We evaluate the benefits of using dynamic contemplate tokens with MoE (Section \ref{sec:moe}) and future prediction replication (Section \ref{sec:train}).
 We compare ConFu with two of its variants: ConFu without MoE and ConFu without MoE or replication.
 The results are shown in Table \ref{tab:ablation_8b}.
+We additionally compare the sensitivity of ConFu to training draft-length, and comparison of ConFu with Eagle3 on a variant of QWen3 model family

 \paragraph{Effect of Dynamic Contemplate Tokens with MoE} Comparing the performance of ConFu without MoE or replication, we observe that by adding the future prediction replication, the average accept length increases about 0.17.
 It suggests that the robust training strategy improves the effectiveness of future prediction as designed.